 Company culture has always developed naturally in-office, so pushing culture electronically to remote workers might seem like a foreign concept.
 While there are many positive aspects of remote work, remote employees can slowly lose engagement and loyalty.

-Unfortunately, low engagement and loyalty mean employees are more willing to leave your business for a competitor, and likely one that has a fun work culture, even for remote employees.
+Unfortunately, low engagement and loyalty mean employees are more likely to leave your business for a competitor which has a fun work culture, even for remote employees.
 Also, low engagement and loyalty could mean less productivity, less cross-channel collaboration, and lower quality work.

-The key to creating a fun remote work culture is to realize that remote workers desire engagement beyond meetings like you might find naturally within an office.
-Employee engagement is the key to establish a fun and connected work culture.
+The key to creating a fun remote work culture is to realize that remote workers desire engagement beyond meetings as you might find naturally within an office.
+Employee engagement is the key to establishing a fun and connected work culture.